ansible/ansible/docs/docsite/rst/reference_appendices/interpreter_discovery.rst

   Same as ``auto``, but does not issue warnings.

-You can still set ``ansible_python_interpreter`` to a specific path at any variable level (for example, in host_vars, in vars files, in playbooks, etc.).
+You can still set ``ansible_python_interpreter`` to a specific path at any variable level (for example, in host_vars, in vars files, in playbooks, and so on).
 Setting a specific path completely disables automatic interpreter discovery; Ansible always uses the path specified.